jaisanas/gajian-yuk/README.md

 # README

-This project has a main goal to help SME to disburse salaries to their employee easyly
+This project has a main goal to help SME to disburse salaries to their employee easily